Your Ultimate Guide to Choosing the Perfect Garmin Fishfinder for Every Fishing Style in 2025

 Price Range$150 – $400 USD

-Example: Striker Vivid 5cv shows clear arches for fish at 20–30 ft and lets you mark hotspots with GPS—but without mapping.
+Example: Striker Vivid 5cv shows clear fish arches at 20–30 ft and allows marking of hotspots with GPS, albeit without mapping.

 1.2 Garmin ECHOMAP™ UHD Series – Versatile & Feature-Rich